 If an employee becomes sick during the period to which they are entitled to receive SMP, they should be paid SMP rather than Statutory Sick Pay (SSP) - irrespective of whether they are still on maternity leave or have returned to work but need to take time off sick.

 If an employee has a stillbirth (ie the baby is born dead after the 24th week of pregnancy), they will be entitled to their full maternity rights, including maternity leave and SMP.
-Evidence will generally be required (eg a stillbirth certificate issued by the registrar).
-If a baby is born but only survives for an instant, this will be considered a live birth, and maternity rights will follow accordingly.
+Evidence will generally be required (eg a stillbirth certificate issued by the registrar or a certificate for the registration of a stillbirth issued by the attending midwife or doctor).

 If an employee has a miscarriage (ie the baby is born dead before the 24th week of pregnancy), they will not be entitled to maternity leave or pay.
 However, they will be entitled to sick pay for as long as a GP concludes that they are not fit for work.

 Premature or early birth

-In the case of a premature or early birth which takes place after the 'qualifying week' (ie the 15th week before the expected week of childbirth), the maternity leave and SMP pay period starts on the day after the date of birth.
+In the case of a premature or early birth which takes place after the 'qualifying week' (ie the 15th week before the expected week of childbirth), the maternity leave and SMP pay period start on the day after the date of birth.
 Employees should provide their employers with medical evidence (generally a Form MATB1 maternity certificate) ideally within 21 days after the date of birth and no later than 13 weeks after the start of the SMP pay period.

 If the premature or early birth takes place before the qualifying week, special rules apply.
 Employees must:

 provide medical evidence of the date the baby is due

 have been continuously employed by their employer for 26 weeks

 have an average weekly earning high enough in the relevant period (this must be worked out using the actual birth date instead of the qualifying week)